thanhdo1991/d8-theming-guide/inspect-variables-available-in-a-template.md

 2. Enable the Kint module: Enable the Kint module either via the Drupal UI.
 3. kint\(\): In your template files instead of `{{dump()}}`you can use`{{kint()}}`which will provide the output in an easier to read and navigate format.

 ## Use a debugger

+You can also use a PHP debugger like XDebug to inspect variables.
+And I highly recommend learning how to do so as it's an important skill for any developer.